rr-lab/Zea-Lip/docs/zea_lip_base.md

 | PT       | 9            | 40  | V7                  | 1          |
 | PT       | 9            | 49  | V8                  | 2          |

-Field samples were collected from plants grown in a CIMMYT experimental field located in Metepec, Mexico State, (19°13'28.7"N 99°32'51.6"W) within the Trans-Mexican volcanic belt.
-The experimental field is 2610 meters above sea level (masl), the range of average monthly temperatures along the year go from 5°C (41°F) to 21.5°C (70.7°F) with an average annual of 13.6°C (56.48°F).
+In the field, 8 plants per genotype were sampled, in a CIMMYT experimental field located in Metepec, Mexico State, (19°13'28.7"N 99°32'51.6"W) within the Trans-Mexican volcanic belt.
+The experimental field is a highland one, being placed at 2610 meters above sea level (masl), the range of average monthly temperatures along the year go from 5°C (41°F) to 21.5°C (70.7°F) with an average annual of 13.6°C (56.48°F).
 Its average annual precipitation is around 809mm (31.85in).
-Plants were planted in on April 5th, 2016 and were sampled for lipid analysis by June 9th 2016, when the plants were around the V5 developmental stage.
+Plants were planted in on April 5th, 2016 and were sampled for lipid analysis by June 9th 2016, when the plants were in average around the V5 developmental stage.
 Samples were taken from the tip of the S2 leaf (two leaves younger of the last leaf with a fully developed collar).
 Eight plants per genotype were sampled.
 The average GDD for Metepec was 5.52 and the total GDD (over the length of the growing season) was 364.25.
 On the other hand, during this period the average daily precipitation was 1.6 mm (0.06in) while the total precipitation was 96.5mm (3.79in).

 ### Lipid extraction

 In the field, leaf tissue was collected when the plants were in the V3 - V6 stage.
 While in the greenhouse, plants were sampled as shown in Table 1.
-We collected 50 mg of wet weight leaf tissue for lipidome profiling, as this amount was deemed appropriate for Arabidopsis (Degenkolbe et al. 2012).
+We collected 50 mg of wet weight leaf tissue for lipidome profiling, as this amount was deemed appropriate for *Arabidopsis* (Degenkolbe et al. 2012).
 Frozen material was homogenized in a tissue grinder Retsch (Haan, Germany) during 40 seconds at 30 1/s.
 After grinding all tubes were stored in liquid nitrogen.

 Lipid extraction used was reported by Matyash and collaborators (Matyash et al. 2008).
 First 225 μL of cold methanol (MeOH), previously prepared with a Quality Control (QC) mix, was added to each sample, always keeping MeOH on ice during the extraction.
 Each sample was vortexed for 10 seconds, keeping the rest of materials on ice.
 Then 750 μL of cold methyl tert-butyl ether (MTBE) were added, keeping MTBE on ice along all the process.
-Again each sample had to be vortexed for 10 seconds, followed by shaking each for 6 minutes at 4°C in the orbital mixer.
+Again, each sample had to be vortexed for 10 seconds, followed by shaking each for 6 minutes at 4°C in the orbital mixer.
 After that, 188 μL of LC/MS grade water at room temperature (RT) were added, vortexing all the samples for 20 seconds.

 In order to separate the phases, all samples were centrifuged for 2 min at 14,000 rcf (12,300 rpm).
 The upper phase is the organic one and it was possible to remove around 700 μL of supernatant.
-The supernatant was split into two aliquots of 350 μL, one serving as back up and for the preparation of pools.
+The supernatant was split into two aliquots of 350 μL, one serving as back up and the other for preparation of pools.
 Finally, samples were dried using a speed vacuum concentration system.

 ### Lipid Profiling

 Dry samples were resuspended in 110 μL of MeOH-Toluene 90:10 (with CUDA 50 ng/mL).
 The rack of samples was vortexed at low speed for 20 s and then all tubes were sonicated at RT for 5 min.
 Aliquots of 50 µL per sample were transferred into an insert within an amber glass vial.

-Before start running samples a new column was set, it is recommended to change the column (Acquity UPLC C18 1.7μm 2.1x100 mm Column) (Waters; Milford, MA, USA) every 1000 samples.
+Before start running samples a new column was set, it is recommended to change the column (Acquity UHPLC C18 1.7μm 2.1x100 mm column) (Waters; Milford, MA, USA) every 1000 samples.
 After the column change, the new one must be purged for 5 min to take air out.
-The UHPLC column is coupled to a VanGuard pre-column (Acquity UPLC C18 1.7μm 2.1x5 mm Pre-column Waters), which is replaced after ~330 sample injections.
+The UHPLC column is coupled to a VanGuard pre-column (Acquity UHPLC C18 1.7μm 2.1x5 mm pre-column Waters), which is replaced after ~330 sample injections.
 Six “no sample injections” were injected at the beginning of each run to condition the column, followed by ten samples, one pool (made out of the mix of the second aliquot of all the samples contained per UHPLC plate) and one blank.

-According to the diversity and amount of lipid species identified under ESI (+) and (-) during an optimization of lipid extraction and lipid analysis (data not shown), we selected ESI positive mode on Agilent® Ultra-Performance Liquid Chromatography and Quadrupole Time of Flight Mass Spectrometry (UHPLC-QTOF MS/MS).
+According to the diversity and amount of lipid species identified under ESI (+) and (-) during an optimization of lipid extraction and lipid analysis (data not shown), we selected ESI positive mode on Agilent® ultra high performance liquid chromatography and quadrupole time of flight mass spectrometry (UHPLC-QTOF MS/MS).
 The UHPLC-QTOF MS/MS utilized were Agilent 1290 and Agilent 6530, respectively.
 We injected 1.67 μL per sample into UHPLC-QTOF MS/MS ESI (+), the running time per sample was 15 min.

 ## Results

 In total we analyzed 150 greenhouse samples from three genotypes at 10 different developmental stages from V4 to V14.
 We collected tissue from leaves of 6 different ages.
-For the three youngest blocks the samples were collected along the leaf, but in the block with the most developed plants, the samples were collected at defined locations in the leave (tip, center, base), see Figure 1.
+For the three youngest blocks the samples were collected along the leaf, but in the block with the most mature plants, the samples were collected at defined locations in the leave (tip, center, base), see Figure 1.
 In total around 2500 data points were collected and analyzed.
 We also analyzed set of 24 plants (8 per genotype) grown in a highland field and sampled at around V3 - V6 developmental stage.

 A total of 171 lipid species were identified with lipid profiling.
 The lipid classes found were: cholesterol esters (CE), diacylglycerols (DG), non-hydroxyacyl sphingosines (CerNS), digalactosyldiacylglycerols (DGDG), glycosphingolipids (GlcCerNS), lysophosphatidylcholines (LPC), monogalactosyldiacylglycerols (MGDG), phosphatidylcholines (PC), phosphoethanolamines (PE), phosphatidylglycerols (PG), plasmenyl phosphatidylcholines (plasmenylPC), sphingomyelins (SM), sulfoquinovosyl diacylglycerols (SQDG) and triaglycerides (TG).
-See Table 1.
+See Table 2.

-**Table 2** Table 2.
-Number of lipid species identified, within each lipid class, using UHPLC-QTOF MS/MS ESI positive mode .
+**Table 2.
+Number of lipid species identified, within each lipid class, using UHPLC-QTOF MS/MS ESI positive mode.**

 | Lipid classes                   | Number of species |
 |---------------------------------|-------------------|